mmagnus/geekbook/README.md

-# geekbook
+# geekbook (manifesto)

-A neat way how to combine Emacs (not requried) + Markdown Syntax + Git + html engine (bootstrap/python) to get the best notes-talking experience ever.
+A neat way how to combine **Emacs (not requried) + Markdown Syntax + Git + Html engine** (bootstrap/python) to get the best notes-talking experience ever.
 Highly customizable with plugins written in Python.
 What's the most important, under the hood it's just a set of Markdown files.. you can do with them whatever you want, e.g. you can Pandoc (http://pandoc.org/epub.html) them to epub (that's origin of "book" part of the name).

 Freatures: